jiajun6/Get_Clean_data/CodeBook.md

 The required features were first selected.
 The initial names of the features found in features.txt helped identifying the variables and the mathematical treatment applied on it.

-There was a total of 33 variables (for variables ending with XYZ, there was one variable for each axis):
+There was a total of 33 variables, as described below.
+For variables ending with XYZ, there was one variable for each axis.
+Variables starting with a "t" are in the time domain, while variables starting with a "f" are in th frequency domain:
 - tBodyAcc-XYZ
 - tGravityAcc-XYZ
 - tBodyAccJerk-XYZ